Chenwangxing/Review-of-PTP-Based-on-GNNs/README.md

  ## 3. Multi-Graph-based Methods
 Multi-graph-based methods construct multiple graph structures to simultaneously model different interaction relationships, such as social relationships, temporal relationships, or scene semantic constraints, and achieve joint modeling through a fusion mechanism.
-We classify these methods based on the modeling emphasis into multi-feature graph models, temporal graph models, cross-spatial-temporal graph models, and scene graph models.
+We classify these methods based on the modeling emphasis into **multi-feature graph models**, **temporal graph models**, **cross-spatial-temporal graph models**, and **scene graph models**.

  ### 3.1.
 Multi-feature graph models